Outrage as government set to approve UK’s first new coal mine since 1980s

 The mine has already attracted international condemnation with Joe Biden’s climate envoy John Kerry criticising the plans ahead of the Cop26 summit hosted by the UK last year, calling coal “the dirtiest fuel in the world”.

-"Senior Conservative party sources" told The Sunday Telegraph that Mr Gove is believed to be supportive of the plan to open the mine, and his decision will largely hinge on the recommendations set out by the Planning Inspectorate.
+“Senior Conservative Party sources” told The Sunday Telegraph that Mr Gove is believed to be supportive of the plan to open the mine, and his decision will largely hinge on the recommendations set out by the Planning Inspectorate.

 The mine was controversially given the green light by local councillors in October 2020, causing anger that the government had declined to “call in” such a major development with considerable emissions potential.

-After furious opposition, the government pulled a hard U-turn and launched an inquiry to review the plans for the £165m mine.
+After furious opposition, the government pulled a hard U-turn and launched an inquiry to review plans for the £165m mine.

-The government’s independent advisers the Climate Change Committee said the Woodhouse Colliery "will increase global emissions and have an appreciable impact on legally binding carbon budgets".
+The government’s independent advisers, the Climate Change Committee, said the Woodhouse colliery “will increase global emissions and have an appreciable impact on legally binding carbon budgets”.

 Though the government has until July to reach a verdict on the project, it appears a decision could now be imminent.